SGongS/Lectures_2018-2019/README.md

 # Lectures

-This folder gathers the I-Python notebooks used for the lecture SPAT0002-1.
+This folder gathers the I-Python notebooks used for the lecture SPAT0002-1 during the academic year 2018-2019.

 The reference book (lecture notes) associated to this lecture is: